 While having a presence on Facebook and YouTube may be profitable for your brand, you also want to leverage those audiences to build traffic to your website.
 That's where they will have a deeper engagement with your brand, possibly become a lead, and opt-in to your sales nurturing email series.

 Considering how much Google values trending topics, it should come as no surprise that publishing videos related to trends will improve your relevance with the search engine.

 There are a million ways to monitor trends--from AllTop to Twitter to Google Trends.
 The lesser-known Google Trends is particularly useful for identifying video content ideas.
 The platform's “story-centric” homepage aggregates data from Google Search, YouTube, and Google News, before ranking the most searched for stories.

 Though there will undoubtedly be more competition when covering a trend, there will also be more opportunity!
-In cases where you are uniquely qualified to address a trend (due to the nature of your industry), publishing a keyword optimized video could bring in an onslaught of traffic.
-Another tool for identifying trend-worthy video topics is the even lesser-known Google Correlate.
+In cases where you are uniquely qualified to address a trend (due to the nature of your industry), publishing a keyword-optimized video could bring in an onslaught of traffic.
+Another tool for identifying trend-worthy video topics is the even lesser-known Google Trends.